 In Displays preferences, turn down the brightness of your display.

 Turn off AirPort when it’s not in use.
 You can turn off AirPort using the AirPort status menu, Internet Connect, or Network preferences.

 To see how energy efficient your Mac is, as well find other information about Apple and their environmental impact please visit the Apple Environment website.

-The Windows Vista operating system uses “power plans” to help you save energy.
+The Windows operating system uses “power plans” to help you save energy.
 A power plan is a collection of hardware and system settings that manages how your computer uses power.
 Power plans can help you save energy, maximize system performance, or achieve a balance between the two.
 Windows provides the following default plans to help you manage your computer's power:

 Your computer manufacturer might provide additional power plans.

-Creating a power plan on Windows Vista
+Creating a power plan on Windows 7

-Creating a power plan on Windows Vista
+Creating a power plan on Windows 8

 If you’re using a University computer and you are unable to change your energy settings it may be because the system administrator might have disabled or even removed certain settings by using Group Policy.
 If you think that Group Policy is preventing you from changing a setting that you need to access, contact your system administrator or department Computing Support Representative (CSR).